Flag Gadgets based on Classical Codes: Conclusion

 In this work, we have developed a framework to design flag gadgets based on classical codes.
 This framework allows for enough freedom to achieve logarithmic cost scaling with the appropriate choice of code (e.g. the BCH code), to perform fault-tolerant syndrome measurement of any general quantum code.

 To maximize the gain from this exponential saving, we have proposed methods to fault-tolerantly measure multiple stabilizers using a single gadget.
 We proposed several small examples of the constructions using a computer-assisted search that can be appropriate for near-term experiments on small quantum computers.
+We discussed the overhead when slow qubit-reset is available and proposed several decoding strategies.

 This work leaves several questions open.
-In section~\ref{sec:general_gadgets} we assumed that columns introduced by the unfolding procedure in section~\ref{sec:unfolding} were completely arbitrary, and hence used $2t + 1$ repetitions of the parity check matrix to guarantee that they would not cause non-fault-tolerant corrections.
+In Section~\ref{sec:general_gadgets} we assumed that columns introduced by the unfolding procedure in Section~\ref{sec:unfolding} were completely arbitrary, and hence used $2t + 1$ repetitions of the parity check matrix to guarantee that they would not cause non-fault-tolerant corrections.
 However, it may be possible to characterize these columns in a way that allows for fewer repetitions (or, in the extreme case, to remove these columns altogether).
 Incorporating other physically relevant constraints, such as geometric locality of interactions is another direction to pursue.

 In addition, our construction uses a two-step procedure, in which first the propagated errors from the syndrome onto data are corrected, then the syndrome bits are used to do error correction according to the quantum code.
 However, one can integrate the information from the flag qubits and the syndrome bits in order to directly infer the correction to apply to the data, possibly using fewer flag qubits than the two-step version, and can add structure between multiple syndrome qubits (as in \cite{steane_flag} for instance).